pyvista/pyvista/doc/user-guide/data_model.rst

    ...
 [1, 0, 0],
    ...
 [0.5, 0.667, 0]]

-When used in the context of :class:`pyvista.PolyData` to create the mesh, this list will automatically be wrapped using numpy and then passed to VTK.
+When used in the context of `PolyData`_ to create the mesh, this list will automatically be wrapped using numpy and then passed to VTK.
 This avoids any looping overhead and while still allowing you to use native python classes.